Jay-study-nildana/developerprofile/README.md

 Consider checking my profile out, and consider hiring me directly on UpWork.

+* Please note - UpWork profile only visible if you are logged in to upwork.
+It's a limitation on the website.

 ## Contact Details

 Here are the many ways in which I can be reached.